 Developers quickly started working with the Android and iOS platforms shortly after they were introduced.
 As of today, there are about twice as many Android developers as iOS developers in the world, but both platforms make up an important part of the developer ecosystem.

 In comparison, Windows Phone has always struggled as an application platform, and today it makes up less than 1 in 10,000 questions on Stack Overflow.
-If you're still looking for a developer to build a Windows Phone application, you'll have a hard time finding one: most have moved on to other platforms.
+If you're still looking for a developer to build a Windows Phone application, it will be difficult to hire a mobile developer: most have moved on to other platforms.

 "As of today, there are about twice as many Android developers as iOS developers in the world" - CLICK TO TWEET